An overview of everything web scraping. What it is, how it works, how you can scrape the web, and more.

 Legal and Ethical Considerations in Web Scraping

-- HTML fingerprint – The filtering process starts with a granular inspection of HTML headers.
-These can indicate whether a visitor is a human or a bot and malicious or safe.
+The filtering process starts with a granular inspection of HTML headers.
+These can indicate whether a visitor is a human or a bot, malicious or safe.
 Header signatures are compared against a constantly updated database of over 10 million known variants.

-- IP reputation – We collect IP data from all attacks against our clients.
-Visits from IP addresses having a history of being used in assaults are treated with suspicion and are more likely to be scrutinized further.
+Websites often use IP reputation to safeguard against malicious activities, such as spamming and unauthorized data scraping.
+Visits from IP addresses with a history of being used in assaults are treated with suspicion and are more likely to be scrutinized further.

-- Progressive challenges – We use a set of challenges, including cookie support and JavaScript execution, to filter out bots and minimize false positives.
-As a last resort, a CAPTCHA challenge can weed out bots attempting to pass themselves off as humans.
+A set of challenges, such as cookie support and JavaScript execution, is used to filter bots and minimize false positives.
+A CAPTCHA challenge can also help identify and block bots that pretend to be humans.

-- Behavior analysis – Tracking the ways visitors interact with a website can reveal abnormal behavioral patterns, such as a suspiciously aggressive rate of requests and illogical browsing patterns.
-This helps identify bots that pose as human visitors.
+Tracking the ways visitors interact with a website can reveal abnormal behavioral patterns, such as a suspiciously aggressive rate of requests and illogical browsing patterns.
+This helps websites detect bots that pose as human visitors and block them.

 Exploring Web Crawling